 That year marked the first time that the NHL and NHLPA both got on board with the program, meaning that all the NHL’s players and teams could be included in the effort.
 That made NHL ’94 the most realistic hockey video game to that point.

 There were other subtle changes that made ’94 the gold standard for hockey video gaming.
 The gameplay and graphics made a quantum leap forward that year.
 For example, blasting a one timer was accessible to game players for the first time ever.
 Players could fight and yes, they could bleed.

 “NHL ’94 is always the one that starts off the conversation of which were the best years,” Andy Agostini, senior producer at EA and the lead on the NHL ’94 Rewind project, told ESPN.
 “We wanted to bring it back and bring a different experience to people who maybe never have had that.

 “I work with a bunch of guys on the team that are much younger than me, and when you mentioned something like NHL ’94, they never played with the Genesis or Super Nintendo.”

-Anyone who’s ever seen the Jon Fauvreau-Vince Vaughn film Swingers knows well the epic power of NHL ’94.
+Anyone who’s ever seen the Jon Favreau-Vince Vaughn film Swingers knows well the epic power of NHL ’94.

 In a now iconic scene, Vaughn’s character, playing the Chicago Blackhawks against the Los Angeles Kings, boasts that he can use Chicago’s Jeremy Roenick to make LA superstar Wayne Gretzky bleed.